-We’ve produced the following resources to help you understand just how vital testosterone is in a man’s health.
+We’ve produced the following resources to help you understand just how vital testosterone is to a man’s health.
 If you prefer reading, skip the video below.

 Although it’s often called the “male” hormone, both men and women have testosterone.
 It’s critical for women’s health, but their level is much lower, and it plays a minor role compared to its vital function in men.